Rippling/remark-typescript-code-import/README.md

 ## Options

 - `directiveName: string`: The directive name.
 Defaults to `component-docs`.
-- `fileAttrName: string`: The attribute name for file path.
+- `fileAttributeName: string`: The attribute name for file path.
 Defaults to `file`.
 - `rootDir: string`: Change what `<rootDir>` refers to.
 Defaults to `process.cwd()`.
-- `reactDocGenOptions: object`: Options for [`react-docgen-typescript`](https://github.com/styleguidist/react-docgen-typescript?tab=readme-ov-file#options).

 ## Testing